President above political differences, Oppn boycotting his address 'unfortunate': BJP | Politics

-The BJP on Friday lashed out at Opposition parties for boycotting President Ram Nath Kovind's address to the joint sitting of Parliament, calling it ''unfortunate'' and noting that he as the constitutional head of the country is above political differences.
+Terming the boycott of President Ram Nath Kovind's address to the joint sitting of Parliament by opposition parties as ''unfortunate'', the BJP on Friday said as the symbol constitutional head of the country, the President is above political differences, and attacked the Congress, saying its ''arrogance'' is the ''real problem''.

-Opposition parties violated parliamentary conventions, he said, adding that the BJP never boycotted a presidential address to Parliament despite many ''scams'' during the Congress-led UPA government.
+Asserting that opposition parties violated parliamentary conventions, BJP leader and Union minister Ravi Shankar Prasad said the BJP never boycotted a presidential address to Parliament despite many ''scams'' during the Congress-led UPA government.

-Attacking the Congress, Prasad said it has not denounced the violence and alleged insult to the national flag at the Red Fort during the farmers' tractor rally on January 26.
+Prasad also said the Congress has not denounced the violence at Red Fort and the ''insult'' to the national flag during the farmers' tractor rally on January 26.

-That Congress MP Ravneet Singh Bittu raised slogans during Kovind's address was very painful and unfortunate, he said.
+''The real problem of Congress is its arrogance from its self developed belief that only it is bound to rule the country,'' Prasad said.

-Opposition parties boycotted the address in support of the protesting farmers' demand for repeal of the three agri laws.
+Opposition parties, including the Congress, boycotted the address in support of the protesting farmers' demand for a repeal of the three agri laws.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)